johnalison/obsidian-notes/00-Zettelkasten/MLForSplittingFunctions.md

 - Test the 1D marginals conditioned on comb pt
 - Test one of zA or thetaA marginal conditions on the other
 - check the compression (eg: size of data stored)
+- Think what we want is some kind of generative model
+	- eg: auto encoder parameterized with pT,  pT + rand -> {z, θ, phi, m, m}

 ## Links:
 [[UndergradProjects]]